Polyarticular Juvenile Arthritis (ICD-10: M08.3, seronegative type, M08.0, seronegative or seropositive)

 Polyarticular Childhood Arthritis (Polyarticular JIA) includes all children with joint inflammation at least 5 different swollen joints (polyarticular arthritis) during the first 6 months of the disease.
 This form of childhood arthritis can be divided into them without detectable rheumatoid factors (RF, CCP) (“seronegative”) and those with rheumatoid factors ("seropositive").

-- Joint inflammation (polyarthritis) without rheumatoid factors (seronegative)
+- Arthritis (polyarthritis) without rheumatoid factors (seronegative)

 - The disease usually debuts in 6-12's age

 - All children have at least 5 inflammed joints within the 6 first months from disease start

 - Uveitis (inflammation of the eye) can cause permanent damage with reduced vision) occurs in 10%, and the blood test ANA which increases the risk of eye damage is detected in 40%